ElliottYan/understand-icl-from-repetition/README.md

 # Understanding In-context Learning from Repetition
+We are thrilled to announce that our paper has been accepted by ICLR 2024!!!

-This repo contains the code for the paper [Understanding In-context Learning from Repetition](http://arxiv.org/abs/2310.00297 ).
+This repo contains the code for the paper [Understanding In-context Learning from Repetition](https://openreview.net/forum?id=bGGYcvw8mp&noteId=WHwL4qtBaR).

 All codes are good to use.
 We are currently working to make it easier to use and will be updated soon.